emlid/emlid-docs/docs/reach/rs/quickstart/first-setup.md

 * When it’s done tap *Reboot and go to the app* button to reboot Reach RS/RS+

 * Wait for the blue LED to start blinking slowly, showing that Reach RS has joined your Wi-Fi network again

-* Press *Reboot and go to the app* button and wait while device reboots

 If you use ReachView app, swipe right to get back to the list of devices, refresh the list and tap **reach**.
 As for the web browser, just refresh the page with ReachView.
 You’ll see the filling EMLID logo indicating the loading process of ReachView.